roine/form_process/README.md

 Here are the methods to get informations:
 - DbProcess::showTables() return all the tables into the database
-- DbProcess::getStructure("tableName") return the strucutre of the table
+- DbProcess::getStructure("tableName") return the structure of the table
 - Form::received() return the $_REQUEST

 ##V2##